geoffhendrey/cop-examples/example/knowledge-store-investigation/README.md

-Our goal in this example is to provide step-by-step insructions for creating a solution that contains a knowledge Type definiton for a network security investigation.
+Our goal in this example is to provide step-by-step insructions for creating a solution that contains a knowledge Type definiton for a network/malware security investigation.
 Once the `investigation` Type is created and pushed to the platform, we will learn how we can include investigation objects in solutions, as well as CRUD them with REST APIs.
 The `package` folder contains the solution structure.
 ```text